Skip to main content

 About

-Yars Rising is a single player platformer game.
+Yars Rising is a single player platformer game with anime and science fiction themes.
 It was developed by WayForward and was released on September 9, 2024.
-It received mostly positive reviews from critics and very positive reviews from players.
+It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews